MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 ## Introduction

-1. This document describes the Out of Box (OOB) operation of the PIC32MZW1 curiosity board.
+1. This page describes the Out of Box (OOB) operation of the PIC32 WFI32E Curiosity board .

-2. For accessing pre-built hex files, release notes, and known issues, please click the [**releases** tab](https://github.com/MicrochipTech/PIC32MZW1_Curiosity_OOB/releases)
+2. For accessing pre-built hex files, release notes, and known issues, please click the [**Releases** tab](https://github.com/MicrochipTech/PIC32MZW1_Curiosity_OOB/releases).

-## Material Required
+## Prerequisites

-- PIC32MZW1 Curiosity board package.
+- PIC32 WFI32E Curiosity Board kit

-- Wi-Fi Access Point or mobile hotspot with Internet access.
+- Wi-Fi Access Point or mobile hotspot with Internet access

-- Personal Computer.
+- Personal Computer

-- USB-UART converter (optional).
+- USB-UART converter (optional)

-## Hardware setup
+## Hardware Setup

 <p align="center">
 <img src="resources/media/image1.png" width=720/>
 </p>

-1. Make sure that you have the credentials to the Wi-Fi AP with Internet access handy.
+1. Ensure that the credentials to the Wi-Fi AP with Internet access are handy

-2. Make sure that J202 is connected to VBUS-IN.
+2. Ensure that J202 jumper is connected to VBUS-IN

-3. Connect the USB Cable between **_Target USB_** and your PC.
+3. Connect host PC to the **_Target USB connector (J204)_** using a USB Type-A male to micro-B USB cable.

 ## LED Indications

-The on-board red user LED (_D202_) is used to indicate the connectivity status of the demo.
-LED indications are
+The on-board red user LED (D202) indicates the connectivity status of the demo.

 | Red LED Behavior | Mode                                           |
 | ----------------- | ---------------------------------------------- |